MattMattV/my-stars/README.md

 ## HTML

+- [awesome-angular2](https://github.com/AngularClass/awesome-angular2) - :page_facing_up: A curated list of awesome Angular 2 and Angular 4 resources by @AngularClass
 - [kodachi](https://github.com/WMAL/kodachi) - Linux Kodachi operating system is based on Debian 8.6 it will provide you with a secure, anti forensic, and anonymous operating system considering all features that a person who is concerned about privacy would need to have in order to be secure.
 - [panzoom](https://github.com/anvaka/panzoom) - Pan and zoom SVG elements
 - [Gabeify](https://github.com/powderblock/Gabeify) - Bring lord gaben to any web page your heart desires.